Policies & Regulations

 The District is responsible for making this Procedure readily accessible to all users prior to their use of the District Network.
 Abuse of computing, networking, or information resources contained in or part of the District Network may result in the loss of access to the District Network.
 Additionally, abuse can be prosecuted under applicable laws.
 Users may be held accountable for their conduct under any applicable Board Policies, Administrative Procedures, state and federal laws, or collective bargaining agreements.
 Complaints alleging abuse of the District Network will be directed to those responsible for taking appropriate disciplinary action.
 Illegal reproduction of material protected by U.S. Copyright Law is subject to civil damages and criminal penalties including fines and imprisonment.

-Examples of behaviors constituting abuse which violate this Procedure include, but are not limited to, the following activities:
+Examples of system abuse include, but are not limited to, the following:

 - Using a computer account that one is not authorized to use.